Yugyeom: 2021–present: Departure from JYPE and solo debut

 On June 11, Yugyeom released "I Want U Around" featuring DeVita.
 The single served as a pre-release of the 7-track extended play Point of View: U, for which he collaborated with hip-hop artists DeVita, Loco, Gray, Jay Park and Punchnello.
 The EP, which was released on June 17, saw Gray produce five songs and Cha Cha Malone two.
 A music video for "All Your Fault" was also released on the same day.

 On June 22, 2021, Yugyeom made his debut on the Billboard World Digital Song Sales Chart at number two with "I Want U Around".
 Two days later, the EP debuted on the Gaon Album Chart at number 11 and "All Your Fault" on the Gaon Download Chart at number 15.

 In August, he performed at We All Are One, a cheering concert for the Tokyo Olympics, and at AOMG first online concert Above Ordinary 2021.

 On March 31, 2022, Yugyeom released the digital single "Take You Down" featuring Coogie.
 From May 5 to May 13, he embarked in a solo tour through Europe, performing in Berlin, Munich, Oberhausen, Paris and London, and selling out tickets for Munich and Oberhausen.
 He held a solo concert in Manila on August 19, debuting the unreleased track "Always Ready", and performed two sold-out shows at Impact Exhibition Hall 5 in Bangkok on August 27 and 28.

 On January 2, 2023, he released the digital single "Ponytail", followed by the single album LOLO on July 24.
 In November 2023 he held a five-stop tour in Europe.

 On February 21, 2024, Yugyeom released his first studio album, Trust Me.
 From October to December he toured South Asia and Australia with the Trusty tour, while the North and Latin American legs of the tour took place between March and April 2025.

 In June 2025 he released his second studio album Interlunar prior to his enlistment in the army band on September 29 to fulfill the military mandatory service.

 Personal life

 Education

 In February 2016, he graduated from Hanlim Multi Art School.

 Philanthropy

 In June 2020, Yugyeom donated an undisclosed amount to the Black Lives Matter Fund in light of the protests for George Floyd's murder.
 In June 2023, he donated to We Act, a non-profit animal rescue organization in Namyangju.
 In April 2025, he donated to Save the Children and to help those affected by the 2025 Myanmar earthquake.

+Military service

+In August 2025, AOMG announced that Yugyeom had been accepted by the Military Manpower Administration as a specialist recruit for his mandatory military service.
+He enlisted for active duty service in the Republic of Korea Army (ROKA) on September 29, 2025.
+After completing basic military training, he began serving in an Army military band.